Meet the WICS TV News Team

 Brett Baldeck - Reporter

-Brett Baldeck joined ABC NewsChannel 20 and FOX Illinois as a multimedia journalist in October 2013.
+Brett Baldeck joined ABC NewsChannel 20 as a multimedia journalist in October 2013.
 He comes to us after spending a year as a multimedia journalist at WBKO-TV, the ABC affiliate in Bowling Green, Kentucky.

 Brett is originally from Rochester New, York.
 He graduated from Niagara University in Niagara Falls in May 2012.
 He is proud to now call Springfield home, and tell the stories of the people of central Illinois.